biyori-sh/IsingModel-MonteCarlo/README.md

 Notes of the Ising model and the MC simulation (the Metropolis method and the heat bath method) in Japanese.

-MC simulation codes of the isotropic Ising mocdel using Python (calculting the magnetization, specific heat and Binder cumulant).
+MC simulation codes of the isotropic Ising mocdel using Python (calculting the magnetization, specific heat, Binder cumulant and correlation function).

 ## Ising2d_anisotropic